nghianguyentek/gradle/install/macos.md

 exit
 ```

-- qOpen a new Terminal session
+- Open a new Terminal session

 ### 5. Verify installation